Coconut Curry Chicken Soup

 How Spicy is the Soup?

-The spiciness is in your control and this soup has two elements of spicy.
-In my version, the spiciness comes from a spoonful or three of a red Thai curry paste, a few hot peppers in the soup and a floating of some hot chiles towards the end of the cooking; those last are more of a garnish than anything.
+The spiciness is in your control, and this soup has several elements: A spoonful or three of a red Thai curry paste, a few hot chiles in the soup, and a floating of some hot chiles towards the end of the cooking; those last are more of a garnish than anything.

 The curry paste:

-• It isn’t in all versions of coconut soup but I’m a big fan of using it because beyond the spice, it adds complexity and a whole range of umami flavors to your pot.
-You can taste your curry paste and see how hot it is, then judge accordingly; brands vary in heat level.
+• I’m a big fan of using it.
+Beyond the spice, it adds complexity and a whole range of umami flavors to your pot.
+You can taste your curry paste, then judge accordingly how much to use; brands vary in heat level.

 The chiles:

-• Jalapenos are great, Santa Fe look pretty but add little heat.
-Any of the bird or Asian chiles might just very well blow your mind so be careful with them!
+• Appropriate chile peppers are Jalapenos or the hotter Serranos.
+Santa Fe looks pretty but adds very little heat, which is good if you’re looking for a milder option.
+Any of the birds or Asian chiles might just very well blow your mind, so be careful with them!

 Thai Coconut Chicken Soup